Chapter1: System Models (Page1-20)

 Answer:

-Exogenous activity: An activity that occurs within the system environment is called exogenous activity.
+activity that occurs within the system environment is called exogenous

 Exogenous activity: